 - Concentrated foams are mostly gas phases and consist of polyhedral gas cells separated by thin liquid films.

-Foamed cement is a compressible fluid; consequently, owing to hydrostatic-pressure variations, the foam quality, and therefore the density, changes as the foam circulates in the well.
+Foamed cement is a compressible fluid; consequently, due to hydrostatic-pressure variations, the foam quality and density change as the foam circulates in the well.

 - As the foam moves back up the annulus, Qfoam increases, and density decreases.

 - The density can be predicted as a first approximation by considering the compressibility laws and the solubility of nitrogen in the base slurry.